signalwerk/fontstep/readme.md

 ### Requirements
 To run the File you have to have following software installed:

-* FontLab 5.* on Mac OS X
+* FontLab 5.x on Mac OS X
 * robofab (updated build)

 ## Control file
-The whole process is controlled by a single file along witht he FontLab-Fontfile.
+The whole process is controlled by a single file along with the FontLab-Fontfile.
 The control file must have the name `fontstep.xml` and must be in the same folder like the Fontfile.

 ### Directory structure

 ```
  - Folder
-     (files:)
      Fontfile.vfb
      fontstep.xml
 ```